 The proposed grading and hydrology improvement plans will be subject to review and approval by the City and Kern County Floodplain Management Division to ensure that the proposed grading and drainage conditions are acceptable to the City standards.
 As a result, following implementation of an approved grading plan, the project is not anticipated to alter any local drainage course, stream or wash in a manner that would result in erosion or siltation on- or off-site.
 Following the standard regulations and project design features, less than significant impacts are expected related to the existing drainage patterns and erosion or siltation conditions.
-The National Wetlands Inventory, from the USFWS, indicates that there is evidence of an intermittent riverine/riparian feature that is located south of Lindbergh Blvd., but is well off-site of the proposed Project.
+The National Wetlands Inventory, from the USFWS, indicates that there is evidence of an intermittent riverine/riparian feature that is located east of the project site, which is also easterly from the future extension of Mitchell Blvd., but is well off-site of the proposed Project.
 A riverine, as defined by the National Wetlands Inventory, includes all wetlands and deepwater habitats contained within a channel, with the exception of: wetlands dominated by trees and shrubs, and habitats with water containing ocean derived salts of 0.5 ppt or greater.
 However, the intermittent riverine is not considered waters of the United State because it does not connect to another source of water and furthermore is not connected with the Project site.